-“Today’s high demand for sleep studies is evidenced in the waiting lists established at most accredited sleep centers.” asserts sleep medicine pioneer G. Vernon Pegram, Ph.
-D. ACP.
-Pegram, director of the Sleep Disorder Center of Alabama, Birmingham, says “As awareness in the medical community continues to grow, we expect that this [demand] will continue in Alabama and the rest of the country.”
+“The currently increasing demand for sleep studies is evident in the waiting lists established at most accredited sleep centers.” asserts one of the pioneers of sleep medicine, G. Vernon Pegram, Ph.D.
+ACP.
+Dr. Pegram, the former director of the Sleep Disorders Center of Alabama, explains that “As awareness in the medical community continues to grow, we know that the demand will continue in Alabama as well as the rest of the country.”

 With plenty of centers for patients to choose from, the Sleep Disorders